Recovering Damages after a Car Wreck

-After a car accident in Nampa, you can seek to recover damages for anything that costs you money.
+After a car accident, you can seek to recover damages for anything that costs you money.

 This can include payment for your medical bills, lost wages, lost future income, and pain and suffering.